carpeliam/at-journal-2024/src/entries/at-day-113-rattle-river-shelter-to-gentian-pond-shelter.md

 mood: 🙂
 ---
 Met Apparition in the morning, who was getting a shuttle into town, so I piggy backed off his and went to Walmart.
-Hitched to McDonald s without even asking, then shuttled back at 11 15.
+Hitched to McDonald's without even asking, then shuttled back at 11 15.
 Met Ovenbird and Songbird at shelter.